morganmcg1/stanford-cars/README.md

 ## Credits

 - code to extract the labels and annotations from the .mat files: Devon Yates' code on Kaggle, thanks Devon! https://www.kaggle.com/criticalmassacre/inaccurate-labels-in-stanford-cars-data-set

+*(My 90%+ goal was based on @sgugger's code implementing Adam for the Stanford Cars dataset, here: https://github.com/sgugger/Adam-experiments)